nicobao/camel-test-google-pubsub/README.md

 ## License

-Original work from the Apache Foundation under Apache Licence v2.
+The original work is made by the Apache Foundation and released under the Apache Licence v2.
-My modified work - if any - is also released under Apache License v2.
+My modified work - if any - is also released under the Apache License v2.